uzmaa29/Tasks-UIUX/Task-01-Landing-Page-Redesign/README.md

 # Task 01 – Desktop Landing Page Redesign /  Savana Desktop UX/UI Redesign

 ## Overview

 This repository contains a presentation-based UX/UI redesign of the Savana landing page, focused on improving the desktop user experience.

-The goal of this project was to analyze usability issues, restructure navigation, and present a clearer visual hierarchy through a conceptual redesign
+The goal of this project was to analyze usability issues, restructure navigation, and present a clearer visual hierarchy through a conceptual

 ---

 ## Problem Statement